College Street Coffee House: In popular culture

 The Coffee House has been memorialized in a famous song sung by Manna Dey titled Coffee House'er shei adda'ta aaj aar nei (That Coffee House adda is long gone now).
-Also modern singer Nachiketa Chakraborty's popular song 'Cofee House' 'Aj bochor dosh por dirghoswas kore bhor' is also made on the memories of golden past moments in college street cofee house .(It has preserved the heritage of the famous Coffee House through the ages.
+Nachiketa Chakraborty's popular song 'Cofee House' 'Aj bochor dosh por dirghoswas kore bhor' was also inspired by the Coffee House.
 Films like Detective Byomkesh Bakshy have been shot here.